 Creating ads can be a challenge but it can also be incredibly easy with the right tools!
 If you have never set up an ad campaign you’re in luck.

 We are going to walk you through the process, tell you all about the different types of digital advertising techniques and when it’s appropriate to use them!

-*We’re about to throw a lot of abbreviations your way so if you need a cheat sheet check out our list of top digital marketing terms.
+*We’re about to throw a lot of abbreviations your way so if you need a cheat sheet to check out our list of top marketing terms.

 SEM or search engine marketing is one of the types of digital marketing that includes PPC or Pay Per Click advertisements.

 PPC ads allow you to create your very own customized advertisements, set budgets, and view metrics once your ads are up and running.